mattyschell/geodatabase-buildings/doc/addglobalid.md

 4. Open a map document and use a read only connection to add both layers

 5. Verify that no editing sessions are open to either layer.
 Stop if this returns anything.
-We will not distinguish between a user editing and a user reading - any connection to BLDG data other than from BLDG_READONLY is a stop sign.
+We will not distinguish between a user editing and a user reading - any connection to data under the building schema other than from BLDG_READONLY is risky and we will hold.

 ``` sql
 select